paymentwall/paymentwall.github.io/docs/reference-product_management_vc.md

     <img src="/textures/pic/integration/widget/vc-pricepoint.png">
 </div>

-> Mobiamo has its own price points which are declared by mobile operators.
+> Mobiamo has its own specific price points which are declared by mobile operators.
 New price points are not acceptable for Mobiamo.

 You will also see how much virtual currency the customer is purchasing (this is calculated according to the virtual currency exchange rate).